blues/notehub-js/src/docs/ProjectApi.md

 ## getDevicesDfuHistory

-> DeviceDfuHistoryPage getDevicesDfuHistory(projectUID, firmwareType, opts)
+> DeviceDfuHistoryPage getDevicesDfuHistory(projectOrProductUID, firmwareType, opts)

 Get host or Notecard DFU history for all devices that match the filter criteria